Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking

 \textbf{Baseline: }As detailed in section \ref{results}, baseline for our system is simply 3DMOTFormer trained on labels obtained from 2D open-vocabulary detections.
 All other class-specific details were removed.
 A simple track smoothing method is applied to the results.

-\textbf{Class Agnostic GT Assignment: }To build on top of our baseline we assign GT tracking IDs to 3D proposals using merely 3D IoU, omitting class labels.
-This improves results for the base classes at test time while results drop slightly for novel classes.
-This phenomenon occurs because class agnostic GT assignment improves target accuracy as compared to noisy open-vocabulary base class labels, leading to better learning on known classes, while reducing the regularization and dropping performance on unknown classes.
+\textbf{Class-Agnostic GT Assignment: }To build on top of our baseline we assign GT tracking IDs to 3D proposals using 3D IoU, omitting class labels.
+This improves results for the base classes at test time, while results drop slightly for novel classes.
+This occurs because class-agnostic GT assignment improves target accuracy as compared to noisy open-vocabulary base class labels, leading to better learning on known classes while reducing the regularization and dropping performance on unknown classes.
 However, the overall improvement in performance is significant.

 \textbf{Confidence Score Prediction: }As discussed in section \ref{CSP}, the confidence scores from the 2D detections did not capture the true objectness score of the 3D proposals resulting in lower performance.
 There was also no estimation of confidence scores for unmatched proposals.
 To overcome these issue we added the confidence prediction head.
 We see a significant boost from this module in both the base and novel classes, 8.2\%P and 7\%P respectively